strettch/.github/profile/README.md

 ## Hi there 👋

-Strettch is a software development company that creates innovative products to help businesses succeed.
+Authoring the world’s best software products — that create endless opportunities for businesses and their customers.

 <!--